Walid-Ahmed/imageclassifierSuite/README.md

  8. History of accuracy and loss for training and valisation as a json file (history.json)
  9. A plot for acc and accuracy that is being updated each epoch (onlineLossAccPlot.png), this will also take into account any training done before when training starts from a previous checkpoint.
  10. Checkpoints of model as .h5 saved each 5 epochs(You can change this value)
+ 11. Model summary saved in a txt file for example modelName_modelSummary.txt
+ 12. Model architecture plot in model.png file